 Engage current and potential DAM users

 Don’t think that a DAM admin is someone who just sits at their desk tinkering with metadata fields.
-That’s important, but engaging with current and potential DAM users will guide your metadata and DAM strategy as a whole.
+That’s important, but engaging with current and potential users will guide your metadata and overall digital asset management strategy.

 By connecting to others via calls, surveys, interviews, and emails, you’ll better understand users’ expectations and desires for the DAM system.
 You can then take that information and make adjustments to your site to meet those needs.